 Outdoor entertaining is a fun way to gather with friends during the summer months.
-And no party would be complete without a dessert table with all your favorite sweet treats.
+No party would be complete without a dessert table with all your favorite sweet treats.

 Just because the temperatures are high does not mean that your desserts have to be served inside.
-There are lots of foods that will stand up to the heat in a summer satisfying way.
-Instead of your standard fare of frosted cupcakes, ice cream cakes and cheesecake recipes, think more in terms of these heat tolerant sweet treats.
+There are lots of party desserts for hot weather that won’t melt in the heat and will hold up for a summer party in a satisfying way.

 Serving desserts outside just needs a bit of preparation and keeping a few cooking tips in mind when you decide what to serve.

 Fruit platters, slices of watermelon and other fruit desserts are the perfect choice to end the meal and be light enough for a hot summer day.
-Try one of these amazing fruit desserts.
+Try one of the amazing summer desserts with fruit shown below.

 A home made short cake made with your own biscuit layers is SO WORTH IT for the flavor!
 You can also assemble it and bring it out when the guests start enjoying the other desserts if you want to serve it whole.

-Any fruit on a platter is great for a summer dessert table, but this fun Patriotic flag is perfect for Memorial Day or the 4th of July when you want to celebrate the nation.
-Just thread raspberries, mini marshmallows and blueberries into bamboo skewers for a fun dessert is very easy to serve.
+Any fruit on a platter is great for a summer dessert table, but this fun patriotic flag platter is perfect for Memorial Day or the 4th of July when you are looking for cold desserts for a summer party.

 Another easy to serve summer dessert is an apple and pear crumble.
 It’s tart and sweet and has a super crunchy topping.